 The Hogwarts Express train was right in the station, red just like in the films, and on the platform trolleys with vintage suitcases and the apprentice wizards’ brooms.

 The viaduct is no different from the many I have seen on my travels, but it is the setting and the suggestion that makes it really special.
 One of the rare moments in this trip where I was able to fly the drone because of the always strong wind and the effect was really magnificent.

-Glenco is an immense valley surrounded by mountains that leaves you breathless.
-Walking through it by car it seems to be in the middle of a trek in the mountains. an endless and magnificent nature was the frame of our wanderings.
-A place that I highly recommend to visit.
-We promised ourselves, in a next trip of stops more to make a walk among the dozens present.
+The Glencoe is a huge valley surrounded by breathtaking mountains.
+Driving along it feels like being in the middle of a mountain trek. boundless and magnificent nature framed our wanderings.
+A place I highly recommend visiting.
+We promised ourselves, on a future trip, to stop more to walk among the dozens present.

 Unfortunately we would never have thought of so much beauty and the time we had was very tight to be able to dedicate ourselves to exploration.

 Still returning to Harry Potter, some scenes from the film and the location of Hagrid’s house were abjured here.